-Summer in Tuscany is a beautiful combination of folklore, outdoor activities and good old fashioned fun.
-The warm to hot temps encourage you to explore the the countryside, while dipping your toes in the crystal clear waters of the Tyrrhenian sea.
+Summer in Tuscany is a beautiful combination of folklore, outdoor activities, and good old-fashioned fun.
+The warm to hot temps encourage you to explore the countryside while dipping your toes in the crystal clear waters of the Tyrrhenian sea.
 And when the temps are too hot?
-Do like the locals: stroll a museum and plan the outdoor activities in the evening when things begin to cool down, and comes alive with festivals, street parties and special occassions under the stars.
+Do like the locals: stroll a museum and plan the outdoor activities in the evening when things begin to cool down, and comes alive with festivals, street parties and special occasions under the stars.

-Here are a few of our suggestions of things to include in your itinerary while traveling Tuscany:
+Here are a few of our suggestions for things to include in your itinerary while traveling Tuscany:

 There are several opportunities to enjoy the celestial skies.

 Both during the day and at night.
-Starting with the summer solstice in June. (at 6:24 AM on Wednesday June 21, 2017 CET) The Duomo in Florence annual has events that celebrate the first gnomon installed in 1475, check out the official website of the Duomo to find out about dates to visit the meridiana.
+Starting with the summer solstice in June. (at 12.07 CEST on Thursday, June 21, 2018) The Duomo in Florence annual has events that celebrate the first gnomon installed in 1475, check out the official website of the Duomo to find out about dates to visit the Meridiana.
 Or you can watch as a sunbeam hits the zodiac sign in the Basilica of San Miniato al Monte announcing the Summer Solstice.